Belarus: EU rejects Lukashenko inauguration as illegitimate | DW | 24.09.2020

 The EU does not recognize Belarus' "falsified results," the bloc's foreign policy chief Josep Borrell said in a statement on behalf of EU leaders.

-Wednesday's inauguration went directly against the will of the people, while the August 9 election was "neither free nor fair," he said.
+Wednesday's "so-called inauguration" went directly against the will of the people, while the August 9 election was "neither free nor fair," he said.

+Earlier on Wednesday, the United States and several European countries including Germany also said they refused to recognize Lukashenko as a legitimately installed leader.

+Lukashenko, 66, who has led Belarus for more than a quarter century, responded defiantly to the rejection of his vote.

 More to come...